seibert-media/linchpin-mobile-generate-qr-codes/README.md

 Take a look into index.js and set the data to fill your needs:

-The Usernames you want to generate QR codes for:
+The usernames you want to generate QR codes for:

     let usernames = ['pwinter', 'tschroeder'];